banjo-logo

 What are some of the other key strategies or tactics that have helped you achieve success as a broker?

-What approaches do you have for building and maintaining strong relationships with your clients?
+What approaches do you have for building and maintaining strong relationships?

 What are your biggest tips for other brokers for preparing a successful application?